jslater89/shooting-sports-analyst/README-Elo.md

 positive adjustments to his rating, without having to beat them heads-up or seek out similarly- skilled competition elsewhere.

-It also provides a brake on the ratings of
+It also provides a brake on the ratings of good shooters who mostly shoot against weak competition.
+Due to the manner in which the engine calculates win probability, a shooter will always gain points for placing first in a rating event; probability of win approaches 100% as the rating gap increases but never quite gets there.
+Expected percentage, on the other hand, can (and does) rise above what a shooter is able to obtain.